BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/TAL/README.md

 To reproduce results reported in [[1]](#1) or [[2]](#2), simply do the following:

+(i) Clone the Bioindustrial-Park repository (this commit) and add the 'bioindustrial-park' folder to your PYTHONPATH.

-(i) Clone the BioSTEAM repository [commit 2252866a05699c2d0a5c08ac360c947fed815903](https://github.com/BioSTEAMDevelopmentGroup/biosteam/tree/2252866a05699c2d0a5c08ac360c947fed815903) and add it to your PYTHONPATH.
+(i) Clone the BioSTEAM repository [commit 2252866a05699c2d0a5c08ac360c947fed815903](https://github.com/BioSTEAMDevelopmentGroup/biosteam/tree/2252866a05699c2d0a5c08ac360c947fed815903) and add the 'biosteam' folder to your PYTHONPATH.

 (ii) Navigate to your local filepath bioindustrial-park/biorefineries/TAL
      in your command prompt, and use: